MU-Software/frost/README.md

 `MAIL_ENABLE`          |   | This enables email ability, like register confirmation mail.
 Enabled by default.
 This will be disabled only when the value is set to `false`
 `MAIL_PROVIDER`        | O | Set mail provider.
 Value can be `AMAZON` or `GOOGLE`.
 Default value is `AMAZON`.
 This value is not required when MAIL_ENABLE is `false`.
 `MAIL_DOMAIN`          |   | Set mail domain here.
+`SIGNIN_POSSIBLE_AFTER_MAIL_VERIFICATION` |   | This blocks user from signing in when user didn't do email verification, but this will be not applied on first user as first account's `email_verified` will be set to `true` when signing up.
+Enabled by default.
+This will be disabled when this field or `MAIL_ENABLE` field is set to `false`.
 `GOOGLE_CLIENT_ID`     |   | Set this when you use Google as mail provider.
 `GOOGLE_CLIENT_SECRET` |   | Set this when you use Google as mail provider.
 `GOOGLE_REFRESH_TOKEN` |   | Set this when you use Google as mail provider.